antfu/antfu.me/pages/posts/epoch-semver.md

 This convention works well technically.
 If a package releases a new major version `v2.0.0`, your package manager won't install it if your specified range is `^1.2.3`.
 This prevents unexpected breaking changes from affecting your project until you manually update the version range.

-Hovever, humans perceive numbers on a logarithmic scale.
+However, humans perceive numbers on a logarithmic scale.
 We tend to see `v2.0` to `v3.0` as a huge, groundbreaking change, while `v125.0` to `v126.0` seems a lot more trivial, even though both indicate incompatible API changes in SemVer.
 This perception can make maintainers hesitant to bump the major version for minor breaking changes, leading to the accumulation of many breaking changes in a single major release, making upgrades harder for users.
 Conversely, with something like `v125.0`, it becomes difficult to convey the significance of a major change, as the jump to `v126.0` appears minor.

 > {@TkDodo|Dominik Dorfmeister} had [a great talk about API Design](https://tkdodo.eu/blog/react-query-api-design-lessons-learned), which mentions an interesting inequality that descripting this: ["Breaking Changes !== Marketing Event"](https://tkdodo.eu/blog/react-query-api-design-lessons-learned?page=30)